tin6150/metabolic/README.rst

 - singularity.sif is  6 GB # Download by Singularity Hub Singularity 3.2
 - singularity.img is 21 GB # 2.6 build on bofh
-- docker image ls for metabolic is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB).
+- docker image ls for metabolic 3.0 is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB).
 - docker image ls for perl4metabolic is 1.83 GB.
 - 12 GB  is used by /opt/METABOLIC/kofam_database/
+- docker image ls for metabolic 4.0 is 24.5 GB and cloud build at hub.docker.com fails

 above do not include the gtdbtk DB

 DB for gtdbtk